giacomo-gcad/carbon/wdpa/ReadMe.md

 # Preparing a custom global WDPA

- ## N.B.
-This part is presently only partially implemented and it's still under development

 This procedure is used to prepare a custom version of WDPA including:
 - latest version of WDPA from WCMC